js13kGames/entry/README.md

-# js13kgames-2019
+# Don't Look Back!
-Unnamed JS13KGames 2019 edition, WebXR category
+My WebXR game entry for JS13K Games 2019 on the theme "Back".